Brankoov/routing-app/DEVLOG.md

   Modified `RoutePlanner.tsx` to include a "Route Name" input and a "Save Route" button that appears after optimization.
   Added UI feedback (success/error states) for the save operation.
 - Verified end-to-end flow: Optimization -> Naming -> Saving to PostgreSQL.

+## 2025-21-11
+- Implemented `GET /api/routes` endpoint to retrieve all saved routes from the database.
+- Solved infinite JSON recursion issues by adding `@JsonIgnore` to the parent relationship in `RouteStopEntity`.
+-